Oakhouse Barns

 The original timber frame of these historic Oakhouse Barns has been carefully repaired and exposed to view, celebrating the carpentry of the traditional craftsmen who originally built the barns.
 In areas of Berkshire, red brickwork is similarly left exposed internally.

-Fine attention to detail by our architects enabled competitive fixed-price tenders to be sought for the conversions, with the lowest-priced contractor completing the works to a high standard and well within the original
+Fine attention to detail by our architects enabled competitive fixed-price tenders to be sought for the barn restoration, with the chosen contractor completing the works to a high standard and well within the original

 Oakhouse Barns – Berkshire